digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 The above output will also tell you when the license is going to expire in the `Expiration Timestamp` field, and the `Scope` (`Cluster` based in this case).
 You can opt for a `cluster` wide license type, or for a `namespace` based license.
 More details can be found on the [Trilio Licensing](https://docs.trilio.io/kubernetes/overview/licensing) documentation page.

+### Creating/Renewing TVK Application License

-To renew the license, you will have to request a new one from the `Trilio` website, by navigating to the [licensing](https://www.trilio.io/plans) page.
+To create or renew the license, you will have to request a new one from the `Trilio` website, by navigating to the [licensing](https://www.trilio.io/plans) page.
 After completing the form, you should receive the `License` YAML manifest, which can be applied to your cluster using `kubectl`.
 Below commands assume that TVK is installed in the default `tvk` namespace (please replace the `<>` placeholders accordingly, where required):

 ```shell
 kubectl apply -f <YOUR_LICENSE_FILE_NAME>.yaml -n tvk